luk3yx/minetest-lurkcoin/README.md

 # The official Minetest lurkcoin mod

-Adds (cross-server) ATMs to Minetest.
+Adds (cross-server) ATMs to Minetest. **Transactions may take up to 5 minutes to appear.**

-**This mod is currently in beta**, and this README probably needs rewriting.
+This mod is currently in beta, and this README probably needs rewriting.

 ## How to use/install